 Based on which features to choose?

-The badminton rackets selected by our expert in these categories were chosen based on various characteristics.
+The badminton rackets selected by our expert in these categories were selected based on various characteristics.
 There are several variables that make it important to choose a particular racket.
-The most important characteristics on which our badminton expert selects are: quality, materials used, flexibility, weight and price.
+The most essential characteristics on which our badminton expert selects are: quality, materials used, flexibility, weight and price.
 Don't know yourself, which racket characteristics suit you?
 Ask our badminton expert for personal advice!

 Flexibility badminton rackets